Welcome! We are going to set off on a journey to understand each commandment of the salvation covenant.

 “You shall have no other gods before Me” (Exodus 2:3).

-It is anyone, including ourselves, to whom we listen to and live accordingly in place of God.
+It is anyone, including our inward wants and desires, to whom we listen to and live accordingly in place of God’s word.

 This brings me to the most often reason for God’s judgment on humanity in the Book of Jeremiah.

-2. People do not heed His word like God is the authority.
+2. The people do not heed His word like God is the authority.

 The question is, after we recognize God as the authority, how do we treat God as the authority?

-We must listen to God as the authority.
+We must listen to Him as the authority.

 In the Book of Jeremiah, I counted at least 30 times where the wrath of God was the result of people not listening to God as the authority.
-Plain and simple: we must listen to God as the authority above all others, above even above ourselves, our hearts, our minds, and our flesh.
+Plain and simple: we must listen to God as the authority above all others even above our own hearts, minds, and flesh.